sneekz85cat/notes/README.md

 - Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
 As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
 This can help you become a more valuable asset to your team or organization and increase your job security.

 One way to achieve this is by setting aside time each week to read and research related to the field.
 Following industry blogs, subscribing to newsletters, and attending conferences and workshops are all great ways to keep informed.
 Additionally, learning new programming language or skills can significantly boost your knowledge and marketability.
 Remember, continuous learning is the key to staying ahead in the ever-changing world of programming.

+# 2024-01-07
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive for clarity and simplicity in your solutions.
+Avoid unnecessary complexity; it not only makes your code harder to understand and maintain but also introduces more potential bugs.
+Always remember that what you build will be read and possibly modified by others, or even yourself months later.
+Invest time in writing clean, simple code as it leads to robust, scalable, and efficient programs."